llpeterson/data/presentation.md

 value.
 The least significant group is first in the serialization.

-This means a small integer (less than 128) can be encoded in a single byte (e.g., the inteter 2 is encoded as `0000 0010`), while for an integer bigger than 128, more bytes are needed.
+This means a small integer (less than 128) can be encoded in a single byte (e.g., the integer 2 is encoded as `0000 0010`), while for an integer bigger than 128, more bytes are needed.
 For example, 365 would be encoded as